ph0ngp/linglook/notes.md

   - trad_variants: can be empty, if not empty, it's always non-whitespace string: at least one trad character of length 1 separated by comma without space
   - strokeCount: empty or guaranteed to be an integer > 0
   - bookCharRank: empty or guaranteed to be an integer > 0
+  - radical_str:
+    - case 1: empty.
+Means no radical.
+    - case 2: "*".
+Means itself is a radical.
+Guaranteed to have non-empty gloss and gloss_vi
+    - case 3: non-empty, with 2 components separated by COMPONENT_SEPARATOR: radical|gloss .
+Each component is guaranteed to be non-empty.
+Radical is guaranteed to be different from char and of length 1.
 - chardData unavailable fields:
   - simp_variants: can be empty, if not empty, it's always non-whitespace string: at least one simp character of length 1 separated by comma without space
   - variantOf: can be empty, if not empty, it's always length 1 non whitespace character, different from main char